Rutger Hauer: Personal life

+Although born in Utrecht, Hauer had strong links to Friesland.
+He once stated in an interview with the Algemeen Dagblad that he "needed to feel the Frisian clay under [his] feet".
 Hauer was an environmentalist.
 He supported the Sea Shepherd Conservation Society and was a member of its board of advisors.
 He also established an AIDS awareness organization called the Rutger Hauer Starfish Association.
 In April 2007, he published his autobiography, All Those Moments: Stories of Heroes, Villains, Replicants, and Blade Runners (co-written with Patrick Quinlan), in which he discussed many of his acting roles.
 Proceeds from the book go to the Rutger Hauer Starfish Association.